Step 1: Visit (Virtually or In-Person)

 Step 2: Apply

-Fill out your application online and submit it by the December deadline. **Our incoming 9th grade application deadline has passed.
-Please contact Jessica Mix if you are interested in submitting a late application**
+Fill out your application online and submit it by the December deadline. **Our incoming Class of 2025 application deadline has passed.
+Please contact Jessica Mix if you are interested in submitting a late application** Applications for the Class of 2026 will open on Wednesday, September 1, 2021.

 Step 3: Test